Webhooks Components

 Edited

-To understand how Workflows work, it's important to familiarize yourself with the different components involved.
-Workflows consist of the following components:
+To understand how Webhooks work, it's important to familiarize yourself with the different components involved.
+Webhooks consist of the following components:

 Component